SteveCooling/MidiKeys/README.md

 * Work out the bugs in the keyboard scanner (keys sometimes hang or go undetected)
 * Pot/slider (analog input) multiplexing
 * Dedicated PCB with all required components and connectors
-* Aftertouch support (channel pressure or polyphonic)
+* Aftertouch support (channel pressure)
-  * Maybe pseudo-polyphonic aftertouch is possible by using a handful of pressure sensors (one per octave?) and interpolating the key pressure.
+  * Maybe pseudo-polyphonic aftertouch is possible using a handful of pressure sensors (one per octave?) and interpolating the key pressure.
+Not sure about this.

 Maybe in time: